Home Machine Tool Archive Machine Tools For Sale & Wanted

 Most lathes use only the top face, and upper edges of their beds to guide the saddle, but on the Rivett the front face of the bed, formed into dovetails and plain ways, was used to support the apron as well.
 This resulted in a very stiff structure beneath the cutting tool and a saddle-to-bed bearing area of 74 square inches (the rare English Spencer lathe had a similar but inferior system - and the little Toyo precision lathe of the 1960/70s rejoiced in

-twin aprons guided by both front and rear bed faces).
+twin aprons guided by both the front and rear faces of the bed).

 On some forms of maker's stand the lathe bed, to prevent it being twisted by an uneven installation, was supported at the headstock end by placing a ball bearing under the front edge, and another under the rear - whilst a single ball was positioned in the middle of the bed at the tailstock end.
 Various forms of overhead auxiliary drive were also available, designed to power a range of grinding, traverse-milling, threading and drilling attachments, etc.